基礎原理

 Using container queries

-class is a utility class that applies the container-type: inline-size;
+The container class is a utility class that applies the container-type: inline-size; to the element, making it a @container(<size>) for container queries.

 Try making the container smaller.

-<div class="container …"> <div class="flex flex:col@container(<=2xs)">…</div></div>
+<div class="container"> <div class="flex flex-col@container(<=2xs)">…</div></div>

 Generated CSS

-@layer base, theme, preset, components, general;@layer general { .container { container-type: inline-size } @container (width<=37.5rem) { .flex\:col\@container\(\<\=2xs\) { flex-direction: column } }}
+@layer utilities { .container { container-type: inline-size } @container (width<=18rem) { .flex-col\@container\(\<\=2xs\) { flex-direction: column } }}

 Querying container ranges